NHSDigital/nhsuk-react-components/docs/upgrade-to-6.0.md

 - update NHS logo in the header to have higher contrast when focused
 - refactor CSS classes and BEM naming, use hidden attributes instead of modifier classes, use generic search element

+#### Smaller versions of radio buttons and checkboxes

+You can now use smaller versions of the [radios](https://service-manual.nhs.uk/design-system/components/radios) and [checkboxes](https://service-manual.nhs.uk/design-system/components/checkboxes) components by adding the `small` prop.

 ### Panel component

 The [panel](https://service-manual.nhs.uk/design-system/components/panel) component from NHS.UK frontend v9.3.0 has been added: